Market Analysts see JD.com Inc. [JD] gaining to $58. Time to buy?

 The report found that women are instinctively leading the green consumption path with their actions, and their shopping choices often determine the consumption patterns of each household.
 Meanwhile, women demonstrate prominent leadership in driving the “Sustainability/ SDG / CSR” fields in the corporate world.

-The one-year JD stock forecast points to a potential upside of 26.06.
+Over the last 12 months, JD stock dropped by -14.00%.
+The one-year JD.com Inc. stock forecast points to a potential upside of 24.01.
 The average equity rating for JD stock is currently 1.80, trading closer to a bullish pattern in the stock market.

+The market cap for the stock reached $95.37 billion, with 1.56 billion shares outstanding and 1.30 billion shares in the current float.
+Compared to the average trading volume of 9.80M shares, JD stock reached a trading volume of 4105299 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Guru’s Opinion on JD.com Inc. [JD]: